“You have to know the past to understand the present.”

 Content that was shared throughout the web and social media created valuable backlinks and engagement that built authority.
 These trends lead to the fast-paced, personalized, and more engaging web we know today.

-In 2016, Mobile internet usage surpassed desktop usage in the US.
+2016 is the year that Mobile internet usage surpassed desktop usage in the US.

 Google has become the ruler not only because it’s setting trends.
 It is also (successfully) following them to stay relevant and competitive.